-WordPress enables nearly 29 percent of internet users to self-host and design their own websites.
+WordPress enables over 30 percent of internet users to self-host and design their own websites.
 Regardless, newbies might spend longer than the famous five minutes discovering how to download WordPress, let alone install it.

 There are two main ways to install WordPress.
 The long way enables you to tailor your installation to your exact needs from the start.
 Alternately, the one-click approach is rapid, but may leave you with work to do later.
 In this article, we’ll help you to download and install WordPress.
 Best of all, it will only take five steps.